1.800.557.2841

 What are Greek people like socially?

 Greeks are known for their lively communication, incorporating amplified body language and tone.
 Don’t be surprised if you encounter those speaking with hands, standing close, patting backs, and even touching arms.
 Spirited conversations can be surprisingly loud, but they are not a sign of disagreement, just an attempt to passionately convey emotion and thoughts.
 Greeks enjoy friendly and curious dialogue, as there is a genuine interest in the well-being of each other.
-Don’t be surprised if by the end of an evening the farewell is lengthy, brimming with well wishes, and caring embraces.
+Don’t be surprised if, by the end of an evening, the farewell is lengthy, brimming with well-wishes and caring embraces.

 Travel Stories

-Get inspired about Greece.
+Get inspired about your trip to Greece.

 Destination Specialists